-1. Introduction
+1. INTRODUCTION

-In this society characterized by more and more rapid change, people are required to acquire an ability to learn by themselves more than ever [1].
-That is because people are facing difficult and inexperienced problems and people are required to analyze the problem by themselves when the problem occurs and take actions to solve that [2].
+In this society characterized by more and more rapid change, people are required to acquire an ability to learn by themselves more than ever (Dumont et al. 2010).
+That is because people are facing difficult and inexperienced problems and people are required to analyze the problem by themselves when the problem occurs and take actions to solve that (Gratton 2011).
 People are required to learn things that are necessary for analyzing and solving the problem and actually act upon the solution.

 It is said that an ability to learn by themselves should be learned in an early stage of learning.
-In the context of "Lifelong Learning" that learning continue all his/her life, the view of learning and the attitude towards learning in an early stage of education become strong factors to decide the quantity and quality of learning in life.
+In the context of "Lifelong Learning" that learning continue all his/her life, the view of learning and the attitude towards learning in an early stage of education become strong factors to decide the quantity and quality of learning in life (Gorard; Lengrand 1975).

 As a way to acquire the ability, it can be said that the best way to learn by themselves is having many experiences in practice.
-This is because people gain abilities from experiences [5].
+This is because people gain abilities from experiences (Dewey [1938] 1997).
 In the scene of education, homework is regarded as a good way for practice.
-Generally, an assignment is a task based on the teacher's intention and plans [6].
-However, this type of homework are pointed out that it has a bad influence on the growth of students, for example, decreasing their interests to academics [7].
-In this paper, we focused on, self-directed learning with notebooks as a way of studying an ability to autonomously learn.
-Self-directed learning with notebooks is a learning style that students decide what to learn as homework at home [8].
+Generally, an assignment is a task based on the teacher's intention and plans (Corno and Jianzhong 2004).
+However, this type of homework are pointed out that it has a bad influence on the growth of students, for example, decreasing their interests to academics (Cooper, Jorgianne and Erika 2006).
+In this paper, we focused on, self-directed learning with notebooks as a way of studying an ability to learn autonomously.
+Self-directed learning with notebooks is a learning style that students decide what to learn as homework at home (Igaki 2012).
 In this paper we propose the learning patterns for self-directed learning with notebooks that were made with pupils who belong to a class at Toho Elementary School, TOHO GAKUEN, Tokyo, Japan.
-Students in the class practice this learning.
-We think pupils can reflect on their practices in the process of making patterns and self-directed learning with notebooks more effectively and more regulative.
+Students in the class